Dr Alex Louise Pearl

 During the ESRC Fellowship, I hope to translate my research findings into real-world impact through academic publications, policy engagement activities and working closely with disabled people’s organisations to improve the financial flourishing experiences of disabled people.

 As a disability researcher and activist, I am very interested in engaged sociolegal disability research.
-I am actively involved in the Centre for Disability Studies and the Centre for Law and Social Justice, having introduced and coordinated an ongoing seminar series exploring innovative methodological and theoretical approached to engaged sociolegal research.
+I am part of the Executive Group within the Centre for Disability Studies and I am actively involved in the Centre for Law and Social Justice, having introduced and coordinated an ongoing seminar series exploring innovative methodological and theoretical approaches to engaged sociolegal research.
 I am also involved in the ‘U-Lead East Asia Disability Rights Forum Project’ alongside Professor Anna Lawson FBA, FAcSS, Visiting Professor Stephen Hallett and several human rights-focused disabled people’s organisations.
-The U-Lead project explores new frontiers in disability research and activism across the globe and I am a co-editor of the forthcoming U-Lead book, due for publication in 2024.
+The U-Lead project explores new frontiers in disability research and activism across the globe and I am a co-editor of the forthcoming U-Lead book, due for publication in 2025.

 Responsibilities